SukkoPera/MegaDrivePlusPlus/README.md

     - Through the <kbd>Reset</kbd> button: **Keep pushed** to cycle through modes.
     - From the Player 1 controller pad: Press <kbd>Start</kbd> + <kbd>B</kbd> + <kbd>Down</kbd>/<kbd>Left</kbd>/<kbd>Right</kbd> to set your desired mode.
   - The last used mode is saved automatically after 5 seconds and reused at power up.
-  - Supports a single led, common-anode or common-cathode dual or RGB LEDs to indicate the current mode (Colors can be set to any value when PWM pins are available).
+  - Supports a single, dual or RGB LED to indicate the current mode.
 - **Reset-From-Pad** (AKA **In-Game-Reset** AKA **IGR**): Press <kbd>Start</kbd> + <kbd>A</kbd> + <kbd>B</kbd> + <kbd>C</kbd>.
   - Supports consoles with both active-high and active-low reset signals by autosensing (i.e.: **all console revisions**!).
 - Uses a **cheap Arduino Nano board**.
 - Uses the popular **Arduino environment**, allowing for easy development, testing and modifications.
 - Even though default settings are recommended, **everything can be customized** to taste.